hangyav/anchor-embeddings/README.md

 If you're still having issues, please open an issue on the project's GitHub page or contact the project maintainers.

 ## Papers
+[1] Viktor Hangya, Silvia Severini, Radoslav Ralev, Alexander Fraser and Hinrich Schütze.
+2023.
+[Multilingual Word Embeddings for Low-Resource Languages using Anchors and a Chain of Related Languages](#).
+In Proceedings of the The 3nd Workshop on Multi-lingual Representation Learning (MRL)

-[1] Tobias Eder, Viktor Hangya, and Alexander Fraser.
+[2] Tobias Eder, Viktor Hangya, and Alexander Fraser.
 2021.
 [Anchor-based Bilingual Word Embeddings for Low-Resource Languages](https://aclanthology.org/2021.acl-short.30).
 In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 2: Short Papers)

-[2] Viktor Hangya, Silvia Severini, Radoslav Ralev, Alexander Fraser and Hinrich Schütze.
-2023.
-[Multilingual Word Embeddings for Low-Resource Languages using Anchors and a Chain of Related Languages](#).
-In Proceedings of the The 3nd Workshop on Multi-lingual Representation Learning (MRL)
+[3] Leah Michel, Viktor Hangya, and Alexander Fraser.
+2020.
+[Exploring Bilingual Word Embeddings for Hiligaynon](https://aclanthology.org/2020.lrec-1.313.pdf), a Low-Resource Language.
+In Proceedings of The 12th Language Resources and Evaluation Conference

 ```
+@inproceedings{hangya-etal-2023-multilingual-anchor,
+    author = {Hangya, Viktor and Severini, Silvia and Ralev, Radoslav and Fraser, Alexander and Sch{\"u}tze, Hinrich},
+    title = {{Multilingual Word Embeddings for Low-Resource Languages using Anchors and a Chain of Related Languages}},
+    booktitle = {Proceedings of the The 3nd Workshop on Multi-lingual Representation Learning (MRL)},
+    year = {2023},
+}

 @inproceedings{eder-etal-2021-anchor,
     title = {"Anchor-based Bilingual Word Embeddings for Low-Resource Languages"},
     author = "Eder, Tobias  and Hangya, Viktor  and Fraser, Alexander",